ycpcs/cs201-fall2017/assign/assign06.md

 You will be creating a class that will be called from a supplied rendering program.
 You will be able to use the rendering program to test your color mapping implementation, and explore the Mandelbrot Set.
 The program allows zooming in by dragging the mouse, and zooming back out by clicking the right mouse button.

-You will also be adding JUnit test cases to thoroughly test the color mapping class.
+You will also be adding JUnit test cases to thoroughly test the new color mapping class.
 Expected values for each of the three methods you are to implement are supplied, along with JUnit test cases for you to use as examples for the additional test cases you need to provide.

-If you have implemented the color mapping class correctly, the initial rendering of the full Mandelbrot Set, from (-2,2) to (2,-2), will look like this, based on an 800 x 800 image, and maximum iteration count of 2000 (click to see a larger version):
+If you have implemented the new color mapping class correctly, the initial rendering of the full Mandelbrot Set, from (-2,2) to (2,-2), will look like this, based on an 800 x 800 image, and maximum iteration count of 2000 (click to see a larger version):

 > <a href="img/assign06/FullMandelbrotSet.png"><img style="width: 300px; height: 300px;" src="img/assign06/FullMandelbrotSet.png" /></a>